Visiting Manchester? Don’t miss these incredible spots.

 Thank you Visit Manchester for hosting our #workerbeeweekender trip.
 All opinions are always our own.
 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-15 Incredible Things to DO in Manchester England
+15 Incredible Things to Do in Manchester England

 Manchester is the country’s second-largest city and has a different vibe from London.
 There is something magical about how the city mixes the old with the new.
 You can be standing next to a building that is centuries old, with a brand new high-rise behind it.
 We loved seeing beautiful historic buildings turned into modern use spaces without losing their feel.